GISRSLab/awesome-tailscale/README.md

 ## How to contribute?

-Feel free to pull request your ideas and tricks with tailscale!
+Feel free to pull request your ideas and tricks of tailscale!